Email: [email protected]

 Corporate Governance, Managerial Accounting, Financial Acumen, Strategic Decision Making, Performance Measurement and Evaluation, Management Control

 Gavin Cassar is a Professor of Accounting and Control at INSEAD.
-Before joining INSEAD he was a member of The Wharton School, University of Pennsylvania faculty and is currently the Research Director of the INSEAD-Wharton Alliance.
+Before joining INSEAD he was a member of The Wharton School, University of Pennsylvania faculty.
 Gavin received his PhD in Business Administration from the University of California at Berkeley and his Bachelor of Commerce (with First Class Honours) from the University of Newcastle, Australia.

 Professor Cassar's research is centered on the role of information, especially financial, in settings of high uncertainty and opacity.
 In particular, he explores how entrepreneurs and hedge fund managers use information for their decision making needs and contracting with investors.
 His research has been published in top-tier accounting, finance, management, and entrepreneurship academic journals including The Accounting Review, Journal of Accounting & Economics, Review of Financial Studies, Strategic Management Journal and Journal of Business Venturing.
 He has served as editor of the Journal of Business Venturing and Management Science and on the editorial boards of Entrepreneurship Theory and Practice, Journal of Small Business Management and Journal of Management Accounting Research.